mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Instructions_Linux_Web_Configuration/Rockchip_Instructions_Linux_Web_Configuration_EN.md

 ①Search: Search by conditions or by name.

-②Add: Add face information for person.

-Picture: File format should be jpg and its size should be smaller than 1MB.

-Remark: When optional message is blank, it would be filled with default.

-③Output: Export all information except image to excel.
+②Output: Export all information except image to excel.

-④Batch Delete: Delete information selected with control recording deleted together.
+③Switch Mode: Switch Search/Delete Mode.
+Support data deletion and information reset in delete mode.
+Deleting a person will also delete the control records related to that person.

-⑤Edit: Double click on raw to show edit menu.
+④Edit: Double click on raw to show edit menu.
 With that, you could modify or delete information selected.

-⑥Feature: Feature determines a image whether can be used in face system.
+⑤Feature: Feature determines a image whether can be used in face system.

 Wait: It means that device is trying to get feature.
 If it shows 'wait' for a long time, maybe something wrong with getting feature.
 At this case, you could delete it and reupload.